rmax/scrapy-inline-requests/README.rst

 which performs multiple requests without the need to write multiple callbacks for each request.

-The code still experimental and might not work in all cases.
+The code still *experimental* and might not work in all cases.

 Example::

+  @inline_requests
   def parse_item(self, response):
     item = self.build_item(response)